anniefenton/milestone-project-3/README.md

 ### **Features left to implement**
 - A user authentication system where multiple users could log in and use this site.
+- A profile area for users where they can manage their uploads.

 ## Design Choices